jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

 wget ftp://USER:PASSWORD@ftp.site.gov/path/to/file
 ```

-All of these should be done from the `rnet` queue to make use of our high speed ScienceDMZ network connection.
+All of these should be done from the `transfer` queue to make use of our high speed ScienceDMZ network connection.

 ## Links
 - [Setting up MobaXterm for File Transfers with the JHPCE Cluster](https://jhpce.jhu.edu/knowledge-base/setting-up-mobaxterm-for-file-transfers-with-the-jhpce-cluster/)